tenstorrent/tt-metal/tests/ttnn/python_api_testing/sweep_tests/README.md

   output-file: eltwise_add_sweep.csv
 ```

-### coregrid coordinates range specification
+### _coregrid_ coordinates range specification

-It is also possible (optionally) to specify ranges for core grid coordinates for operations which support this kind of settings.
+It is also possible (optionally) to specify ranges for core grid coordinates in case of operations which support this kind of settings (based on TTNN operation documentation).
 On the test level, we are able to specify additional section ‘core grid’ in YAML file.

-An example for coregrid parameter specification is given (in this case for matmul operation)
+An example for _coregrid_ parameter specification is given (in this case for matmul operation)
 ```
   ...
   - ttnn-matmul: